Epostin 2000 ME/ml 10 ampoules (epoetin beta)

 The treatment is carried out both with the help of subcutaneous and intravenous drugs.
 During treatment, the patient is regularly checked for blood composition, hemoglobin level and erythropoietin content in the blood.

-Someone from the Canada - just purchased the goods:
+Someone from the Portugal - just purchased the goods: